 In-house film material on the arrival of Napa, 05.07.2018

 Moments of the development

-The long awaited ground-breaking ceremony took place on Thursday 31 August 2017 amidst the Arosa mountain scenery.
-The video brings back the emotions of this special moment and shows what can be achieved when different partners connect for a unique project.
+On Thursday 31 August 2017 we finally held the long-awaited ground-breaking ceremony in the Arosa mountains.
+The following video rekindles the emotions of the day and shows what can be achieved when multiple players work together on a unique project.
 The current status of the construction site can be followed on the webcam.